Nesters/python-workshop/webscraping/source/first.rst

 While the script might is far from perfect - a lot of images, if not even most on *imgur* now are gifs or videos, you are already on the way to getting a nice dose of internet humor straight to your hard drive!

+Are you ready to take a crack at creating a :doc:`second`?

 Solution
 --------

-If you feel like taking a peek - you can check :download:`my solution <first.py>`.
+If you feel like taking a peek - you can check :download:`my solution <first.py>` with way too many comments, to help you understand what the code does.